Shippable/docs/sources/deploy/deploy-mvp-4.md

 # Deploying a multi container application atomically to multiple nodes of a container orchestration service.
 This page describes how you can use the [Shippable assembly lines platform](/platform/overview/) to deploy a multi container application to multiple Nodes of a container orchestration service like Amazon ECS, GKE or Docker Cloud.

 ##1.
-Building blocks and Setup
+Building blocks

-### You will need to get familiar with the following platform building blocks:

-**Resources**x
+**Resources**

 - [cluster](/platform/workflow/resource/cluster/) resource that represents a set of machines on a container orchestration system.
 - [image](/platform/workflow/resource/image/) resource that references a Docker image on a specific docker registry.

 **Jobs**

 - [manifest](/platform/workflow/job/manifest/) which creates a versioned, immutable service definition of a deployable unit for your application.
 - [deploy](/platform/workflow/job/deploy/) which deploys a [manifest](/platform/workflow/job/manifest/) to a cluster.

-### Create account integrations
+##2.
+Setup
-You need two account integrations for this scenario:
+You need to create two account integrations for this usecase:

 #### Orchestration service account integration
 This integration configures the credentials needed to access the container orchestration service.